 “For some of those kids he’s a hot meal,” said Hill.
 “He’s the difference between starving until pickup or eating.
 He looks out for the kids and lets prices slide so they get something to eat.”

 But it looks like Amalo Brew’s days are numbered.
 According to Malo, the City of Coronado is terminating his contract.
-His last day will be December 31.
+He says his last day will be sometime after the New Year.

 A representative from the City sent The Coronado Times an email saying that “the current operator of the coffee cart has only been able to offer limited hours of operation, and the City of Coronado is interested in expanding coffee cart hours to better serve library patrons.”